 “It was lovely just to be nominated!
 So when I was told I’d been shortlisted in the Theatre skills category I was stunned.
 This shines a light our Youth Theatre members hard work and dedication.
 They are exceptional.”

 More About Our Award Winning Junior and Senior Youth Theatres

 The Customs House runs three youth theatres.
 The Juniors, Seniors and Jarrow School Youth Theatres.

-The Senior Youth Theatre take part in National Theatre Connections every year and have a strong track record of helping young people achieve Silver and Gold Arts Awards.
+The Senior Youth Theatre take part in National Theatre Connections every year.
+The Seniors also have a strong track record of achieving Silver and Gold Arts Awards.

 Finally, the newest of The Customs House Youth Theatres is at Jarrow School.
-This group was made possible thanks to the generous support of the Hays Travel Foundation.
-Fiona wants to make theatre accessible to all and was keen to widen access by taking a professional youth theatre into one of our local partner schools who matched her dedication to the performing arts.
-It was wonderful that the Hays Travel Foundation shared Fiona’s commitment to young people in South Tyneside.
+This group is possible thanks to the generous support of the Hays Travel Foundation.
+Fiona wants to make theatre accessible to all.
+Fiona was keen to widen access by taking a professional youth theatre into one of our local partner schools.
+It is wonderful that the Hays Travel Foundation shared Fiona’s commitment to young people in South Tyneside.

 We are sure you will join us in wishing Fiona Matin every success at the Creative & Cultural Skills Awards.